 As a nation, we were unaware of the dire impacts that COVID-19 would have on us.
 As cases and fatalities continued to increase in 2020, many went into a state of paranoia and panic.
-Questions such as, "what exactly is this virus", "how can I properly protect myself and family from it" and "how long will it last" came across the minds of virtually every person in this country.
+Questions such as, "what exactly is this virus," "how can I properly protect myself and family from it," and "how long will it last" came across the minds of virtually every person in this country.
 As of April 2021, Chatham County has had more than 20,000 cases and 417 deaths due to COVID-19.
-In response to the pandemic, virtually every public and private space had to alter how human activity existed within their vicinities and the need for more accessible open and open outdoor spaces became evident.
+In response to the pandemic, virtually every public and private space had to alter how human activity existed within their vicinities and the need for more accessible open and outdoor spaces became evident.
 The virus has proven to be an incident that will have lasting effects moving well into the future.

-Unemployment began to see an increase from COVID-19 starting in March of 2020 as it reached its peak at rate of 15.3% in April in Figure 8.16.
+As shown in Figure 8.16, unemployment began to see an increase from COVID-19 starting in March of 2020.
+It reached its peak rate of 15.3% in April, tapering slowly to 5.6% by the end of 2020.
 It tapered down slowly until it reached a rate of 5.6% by the end of 2020.
-Concerns with facing grave fears of death, eviction/foreclosure due to loss of income, drastic changes to household dynamics, and shortages of food, heightened the mental health challenges many were already suffering with and created a large splinter of anxiety for others.
+Concerns with facing grave fears of death, eviction/foreclosure due to loss of income, drastic changes to household dynamics, and shortages of food heightened the mental health challenges many were already suffering with and created a large splinter of anxiety for others.